lambdista/try/README.md

 ## Examples ##
 ### Read a file line by line ###
 As a first example consider the code you need to implement a method to read a file line by line in Java 8.
-Using the traditional `try-catch` block you would implement as follows:
+Using the traditional `try-catch` block you would implement it as follows:

 ```java
 public static List<String> readFile(String file) {